 Some universities offer degrees particularly geared to actuarial studies which may entitle the student to exemptions from certain subjects.
 Relevant degree courses that can be followed are the BSc (Actuarial) degree and the BBusiness Science (Actuarial) degree which are offered at the University of Cape Town.
-The Universities of Stellenbosch, Free State and the Witwatersrand offer the BSc and BCom degrees with actuarial subjects.
-The BCom (Assurance Science) degree which is offered at the University of Pretoria, is also seen as a first step towards the qualifying examinations for the career of an actuary.
+The Universities of Stellenbosch, Free State, Pretoria, North West and the Witwatersrand offer the BSc and BCom degrees with actuarial subjects.

 In addition to paying competitive salaries, it is normal practice for employers of actuarial students to give them assistance in meeting study costs and to grant study leave.

 In addition to knowledge of mathematics, computer skills are becoming increasingly important.
 Actuaries should be able to develop and use spreadsheets and databases, as well as standard statistical analysis software.
 Knowledge of computer programming languages, such as Visual Basic, is also useful.